Employee Vs. Independent Contractor Misclassification: Which One Are You?

 Contact An Experienced Employment Law Attorney

-To discuss the strength of your employee misclassification case, or any other employment law matter, call the Law Office of Raymond Lampert in Springfield for a no-charge, no-obligation case evaluation.
+To discuss the strength of your employee misclassification case, or any other employment law matter, call the Lampert Law Office LLC in Springfield for a no-charge, no-obligation case evaluation.
 We are available at 417-893-0963, or you may email your questions to our lawyer using this link.